 The SEIR has not failed to analyze and disclose significant environmental impacts in regards to land use.
-The Appellant has provided no information or substantial evidence to demonstrate that the proposed project is inconsistent with the priority policies, or that such an inconsistency would result in significant environmental effects not already disclosed and evaluated in the SEIR.
+The appellant has provided no information to demonstrate that the proposed project is inconsistent with any priority policy, or that such an inconsistency would result in significant environmental effects not already disclosed and evaluated in the SEIR.
+For the reasons stated above in the SEIR and RTC document, including but not limited to the responses identified above, the final SEIR meets the standards of adequacy of an EIR, as set forth in CEQA Guidelines Section 15151.